-Lower portions of the car carry a silver effect inlay, and against the dark skirts and white paintwork of our test model make the whole car looks very premium.
+Lower portions of the car carry a silver effect inlay, and against the dark skirts and white paintwork of our test model they make the whole car look very premium.
 A few added gloss black touches and Hybrid4 badges add to the specialness of this model.

 It looks completely different to a 508 SW…and when you compare the two, the latter looks rather naked and unfinished.

 A 2.0 litre diesel engine is mated with a 37 BHP electric motor coupled to the rear wheels, meaning this estate is fully four wheel drive.

 It can be driven in 4 different modes, Auto, Sport, 4WD or ZEV.

 Auto is for normal driving, and the recommended mode to leave it in, Sport mode couples the diesel and electric motor together, it also provides quicker gear changes and higher engine speeds.
 4WD will continuously power the front and rear wheels.